MicrosoftDocs/dynamics-365-unified-operations-public/articles/fin-ops-core/dev-itpro/dev-tools/branching.md

 #### Pros

-Feature branches work well for X++ when development work items are relatively small and move quickly, as is often the case after major development has completed on a F&SCM project.
+Feature branches work well for X++ when development work items are relatively small and move quickly, as is often the case after major development has completed on a finance and operations app implementation project.
 They are the best approach for encapsulating the changes associated with a single work item, as feature branches are almost always isolated to the development of one enhancement or bug fix.

 #### Cons